-Buying a Vespa in Bali was something I always promised myself I would do one day and a couple of years ago, after we had built our house here, I decided to make good on that promise…
+Buying a Vespa in Bali was something I always promised myself I would do one day.
+So a couple of years ago, after we had built our house here, I decided to make good on that promise…

 Vespas were the standard village transport prior to the onslaught of the Japanese and their local factories in Indonesia.
-You will still see them here and there, usually in a fairly original and well-used condition, being ridden by somebody who looks like they have had the bike for ever!
+You will still see them here and there, usually in a fairly original and well-used condition.
+Often being ridden by somebody who looks like they have had the bike for ever!

 Then there are the feral versions, which are a kind of Mad Max meets a bikie gang – Indonesian style.
 These Vespas have often been customized beyond recognition using parts that appear to have been found at the side of the road.
 They are also ridden great distances to rallies around the vast archipelago that is Indonesia.

-The rudimentary workshop aside, you would have to agree that the finished product looks pretty good and there were several similar sidecar outfits either in the final stage of assembly or being boxed up for shipment to their new overseas owner.
+The rudimentary workshop aside, you would have to agree that the finished product looks pretty good.
+Plus there were several similar sidecar outfits either in the final stage of assembly or being boxed up for shipment to their new overseas owner.

-With the benefit of 20/20 hindsight, this was where I made my first mistake… As I have come to realize, virtually all of AJ’s business is from people in other countries who are looking for rebuilt or customized Vespas and find his website.
-Nothing wrong with that as such, and I think they do a pretty good job of rebuilding old Vespas, but I thought I was buying a bike I could use legally in Bali and agreed to a $250 fee for all the local paperwork to be done properly – a princely sum when the average monthly salary in Bali is about $100.
+With the benefit of 20/20 hindsight, this was where I made my first mistake… As I have come to realize, virtually all of AJ’s business is from people in other countries.
+They are looking for rebuilt or customized Vespas and find his website.
+Nothing wrong with that as such, and I think they do a pretty good job of rebuilding old Vespas.
+But I thought I was buying a bike I could use legally in Bali and agreed to a $250 fee for all the local paperwork to be done properly.
+A princely sum when the average monthly salary in Bali is about $100.

 It’s a long story but it just is not possible to do that with old bikes such as the 1963 Vespa I bought.
 There is simply no way to get the bike registered in my name, which is not unique as virtually all bikes owned by foreigners in Bali are registered in a local person’s name.